LASIIK & PRK

 During the procedure, your surgeon will provide you with numbing eye drops.
 This ensures you won’t feel any pain while having LASIK!
 You will focus on a blinking red light as the surgeon works.

 You won’t have to stay still for long, and your surgeon will talk you through the procedure.
-Dr. Lin is one of the first surgeons in the Los Angeles area to offer LASIK to patients!
+Dr. Cheng is one of the first surgeons in the Los Angeles area to offer LASIK to patients!

 How does PRK work?